‘Deal-Maker’ Trump Isn’t Making Any Deals, As Shutdown Caps His First Year

 And some senators from both parties say negotiating with Trump himself to find a way out of the shutdown is essentially impossible.

-Trump extensively bragged about his negotiating skills on the campaign, wrote a book literally titled, "The Art of The Deal," and has tweeted about deals being his "art form."
+Trump extensively bragged about his negotiating skills on the campaign, wrote a book literally titled "The Art of The Deal," and has tweeted about deals being his "art form."
 "Other people paint beautifully or write poetry," he tweeted in 2014.
 "I like making deals, preferably big deals.
 That's how I get my kicks."

-Marc Short, Trump’s White House legislative director, said in a briefing Saturday that the White House remains anxious to get to a deal, but asked if the timing of the shutdown reflects poorly on the administration, he said it was the opposite.
+Marc Short, Trump’s White House legislative director, said in a briefing Saturday that the White House remains anxious to get to a deal, but when asked if the timing of the shutdown reflects poorly on the administration, he said it was the opposite.

 “I think it’s disappointing that Congress has chosen to shut down the government, and particularly Senate Democrats have, on the one-year anniversary,” he said, going on to call Democrats “toddlers.”

-“I think many Democratic activists look at the accomplishments this administration has made in the last year and they push their leadership to shut down the government ... their reaction is because we can’t beat them we're going to shut down the government,” he said.
+“I think many Democratic activists look at the accomplishments this administration has made in the last year and they push their leadership to shut down the government ...
+Their reaction is, because we can’t beat them we're going to shut down the government,” he said.

 Trump insiders also acknowledged to BuzzFeed News that the anniversary of his presidency ending in more "chaos" rather than celebration is "bothersome."
-But they continue to insist that it takes two sides to make a deal, and one side — the Democrats — has been too uncooperative to get anywhere.
+But they continue to insist that it takes two sides to make a deal, and that one side — the Democrats — has been too uncooperative to get anywhere.

 "It is very frustrating," said a source close to the administration.
 "But even deal-makers don't win them all, especially in politics.
 It's the grandstanding on the part of the Democrats that's getting in the way."